makrai/notes/fan2102-speech-emo-recog-databse.md

   * idea: use a pre-trained model with sufficient prior knowledge
 * our experiments are carried out on the DAIC-WOZ depression database, which is
-  * a subset of the Distress Analysis Interview Corpus (DAIC) [26].
-There are
+  * a subset of the Distress Analysis Interview Corpus (DAIC) [26]
   * 107/35/47 subjects in the training/development/test set the test set
-  * Each subject will be interviewed by an animated virtual interviewer and recorded with video and audio equipments
+  * Each subject interviewed by an animated virtual interviewer and
+  * recorded with video and audio equipments
-  * annotated with the start time, end time and depression (or not) of each sentence
+  * each sentence annotated with the start time, end time, & depression/not
 * We choose SER task and ASR task for transfer
   * pre-trained models
-    * For SER, we use the pretrained PyResNet with ResNet152 as a backbone.
-For
+    * For SER, we use the pretrained PyResNet with ResNet152 as a backbone
     * ASR, we use ESPNet [27], which is an end-to-end encoder-decoder structure
   * The results of the experiment are shown in Table 6
     * transfer based on SER is better than that based on ASR